-Fig. S1.
-Changes in weight loss and firmness from Day 20 until Day 40 for CT.
+Fig. S2.
+Changes in weight loss and firmness from Day 20 until Day 40 for coated samples at chilling storage (CT).
 The trends for weight loss and firmness are inversely related.
 As weight loss occurred, firmness diminished, a typical trait observed in fruits as they ripened.
 Water loss led to shrinkage and softening, hence the decline in firmness.